 PLAY AREA – Consideration has been given to issues flagged up by a recent ROSPA inspection report.
 Councillors have carried out some rust proofing and repainting of equipment and this will be completed soon.

-NEW NOTICE BOARD – Funding for a new village notice board to be put on the Village Green will be included in next year’s budget.
-Consideration is being given as to whether a list of house names on the board would assist delivery drivers, if residents were happy for their house details to be included.
+NEW NOTICE BOARD – Funding for a new village notice board to be put on the Village Green has been included the 2022/23 budget.

 Speeding in the Village